manaakiwhenua/compGeometeR/README.md

 # compGeometeR

-`compGeometeR` aims to expose the implementation of various computational geometry algorithms in `R`.
-We believed by exposing these algorithms, the `R` user could easily apply these algorithms in solving problems in different domains.
+`compGeometeR` aims to implement commonly used computational geometry algorithms in `R`.
+We believed that by implementing these algorithms within a single unified framework an `R` user could easily apply these algorithms in solving spatial problems in a variety of different domains.
 For a start we have exposed some computation geometry implemented in the [Qhull library](http://www.qhull.org/) and implement additional algorithms using the output derived from the Qhull implemented algorithms.

 The computational geometry algorithms available in `compGeometeR` and the number of dimensions in which they work are shown in the table below along with a variety of other `R` packages that we are aware of that also implement computational geometry algorithms.
 By documenting these differences we hope to help users to assess if `compGeometeR` is the best option for their needs.